 Much of the success to date in controlling malaria is due to vector control.
 Vector control is highly dependent on the use of pyrethroids, which are the only class of insecticides currently recommended for ITNs or LLINs.
 In recent years, mosquito resistance to pyrethroids has emerged in many countries.
-In some areas, resistance to all four classes of insecticides used for public health has been detected.
+In some areas, resistance to all 4 classes of insecticides used for public health has been detected.
 Fortunately, this resistance has only rarely been associated with decreased efficacy, and LLINs and IRS remain highly effective tools in almost all settings.

 However, countries in sub-Saharan Africa and India are of significant concern.
 These countries are characterized by high levels of malaria transmission and widespread reports of insecticide resistance.
 The development of new, alternative insecticides is a high priority and several promising products are in the pipeline.
 Development of new insecticides for use on bed nets is a particular priority.